saadsalmanakram/Notebooks/README.md

 # Data-Realm
-A library consisting of a plathora of notebooks
+A library consisting of a plathora of notebooks you can learn from...